Critical Path

 Darling Point (Rushcutters Bay), Sydney

-Critical Path respectfully acknowledges the Gadigal, the traditional custodians of the land where the organisation is based.
+Critical Path respectfully acknowledges the Gadigal and Bidjigal, the traditional custodians of the land where the organisation is based.

-Critical Path respectfully acknowledges the Gadigal, the traditional custodians of the land where the organisation is based.
+Critical Path respectfully acknowledges the Gadigal and Bidjigal, the traditional custodians of the land where the organisation is based.

 We acknowledge and uphold the UN Declaration on the rights of Indigenous peoples, which states that; “Indigenous peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development.”